tensorflow/docs/site/en/community/sig_playbook.md

 ## Scope of a SIG

+To enable focused collaboration on particular areas of TensorFlow, we host **Special Interest Groups (SIGs)**.
+SIGs do their work in public: if you want to join and contribute, review the work of the group, and get in touch with the relevant SIG leader.
+Membership policies vary on a per-SIG basis.

 The ideal scope for a SIG will meet a well-defined domain, where the majority of participation will be from the community.
 Additionally, there should be sufficient evidence that there are community members willing to engage and